CodingMilitia/Blog/content/posts/2026-01-21-on-professionalism-professional-pride-career-and-ambition.md

 At the end of the day, all I wanted to say is, don't half-ass your work, whole-ass it!

-Don't think I ever saw another bit of text with so many "half-ass" thrown in there.
+As a parting note: don't think I ever saw another bit of text with so many "half-ass" thrown in there.
 If I say half-ass, two more times, that's ten half-asses in this half-assed post (nobody will get this Limp Bizkit reference, but I'll keep it anyway 😂).

 Thanks for stopping by, cyaz! 👋